mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 #### 3.6.1 Confirmation Notifications

-**FR-RSVP-039:** The system must send confirmation notifications immediately upon reservation creation:
+**FR-RSVP-039:** The system must send confirmation notifications:

+- **To customers:** Immediately upon reservation creation (pending RSVP):
 - On-screen confirmation message
 - Email confirmation (if email provided)
 - SMS confirmation (if `useReminderSMS` enabled and phone provided)
 - LINE notification (if `useReminderLine` enabled and LINE account linked)
+- **To store staff:** Only when reservation status reaches `AlreadyPaid (10)`:
+  - Store staff are notified when payment is received and RSVP status transitions to `AlreadyPaid`
+  - This ensures store staff are only notified of reservations that have been paid for
+  - Notifications are not sent for pending RSVPs that have not yet been paid

 **FR-RSVP-040:** Confirmation notifications must include: